-On July 31, 2023, Patricia Acquisition Corp., Acquisition Sub, and Serve entered into the Merger Agreement.
-Pursuant to the terms of the Merger Agreement, on the Closing Date, Acquisition Sub merged with and into Serve, with Serve continuing as the surviving corporation and our wholly owned subsidiary.
+On July 31, 2023, the Company, our wholly-owned subsidiary, Serve Acquisition Co., a corporation formed in the State of Delaware on July 10, 2023 ("Acquisition Sub"), and Serve entered into an Agreement and Plan of Merger and Reorganization (the "Merger Agreement").
+Pursuant to the terms of the Merger Agreement, on July 31, 2023 (the "Closing Date"), Acquisition Sub merged with and into Serve, with Serve continuing as the surviving corporation and our wholly-owned subsidiary (the "Merger").

 As a result of the Merger, we acquired the business of Serve, a leading autonomous sidewalk delivery company based in Redwood City, California.
-See "Description of our Business."
-At the Effective Time, each of Serve's shares of capital stock issued and outstanding immediately prior to the closing of the Merger was converted into the right to receive 0.8035 of a share of our common stock (in the case of shares held by accredited investors), with the maximum number of shares of our common stock issuable to the former holders of Serve's capital stock equal to 20,948,917 shares after adjustments due to rounding for fractional shares.
+See Part I, Item 1.
+Business of this report.
+At the time the certificate of merger reflecting the Merger was filed with the Secretary of State of Delaware (the "Effective Time"), each of Serve's shares of capital stock issued and outstanding immediately prior to the closing of the Merger was converted into the right to receive 0.8035 of a share of our common stock (in the case of shares held by accredited investors), with the maximum number of shares of our common stock issuable to the former holders of Serve's capital stock equal to 20,948,917 shares after adjustments due to rounding for fractional shares.
 Immediately prior to the Effective Time, an aggregate of 3,500,000 shares of our common stock owned by our stockholders prior to the Merger were forfeited and canceled (the "Stock Forfeiture").